CMF Buds 2a

 Main Differences

-• Ingress Protection (IP) rating is IP54, IPX2 on CMF Buds 2a and IP66 on JLab Go Pods ANC.
+• The IP rating is IP54/IPX2 on CMF Buds 2a and IP66 on JLab Go Pods ANC.

-• Water resistance is not available on CMF Buds 2a but is water resistant on JLab Go Pods ANC.
+• Water resistance is not present on CMF Buds 2a, while JLab Go Pods ANC is water resistant.

 • Driver unit size is 12.4 mm on CMF Buds 2a and 10 mm on JLab Go Pods ANC.